radiodee1/pi-llm/README.md

 - WSL - Necessary for Docker.
 In PowerShell type: `wsl --install`
 - pulseaudio - An installer package is called `pasetup.exe` from Patrick Gaskin at 'pgaskin.net'.
 Also you can install the package from WSL, and this is what I have been attempting.
 Maybe try `sudo apt install pulseaudio`.
 - Git-for-windows
 - Docker Desktop Installer.exe - available for users in small organizations that make less than a certain amount.
+Using `winget` to install Docker CLI did not work for me.
+Also, make sure to open Docker Desktop and go to "Settings" > "Resources" > "WSL Integration" and enable integration with your Linux distro (for me this was Ubuntu.)
 - The size of the Windows install is important.
 If you use a VM, the size of the disk image should probably be larger than 80G.
 ```
 ## Start in the home directory using the WSL terminal.